www.novusmusic.org

 Tracking 101

-Tracking is a way of making music with a computer.
-If you're already thinking of cheesy artificial-sounding music from Nintendo games or MIDI files, think again.
-Tracking programs and the people who use them are capable of writing professional-quality realistic-sounding music.
-This is possible because tracking makes use of samples.
+Tracking programs and the people who used them were capable of writing professional-quality realistic-sounding music through the clever use of samples.
 A sample is a digital recording of an instrument playing a single note.
+(Samples could also be longer and include entire musical riffs or chords, more in line with how many modern rap and hip-hop artists use samples in their songs today, but most samples used in tracking were single-note samples.)
 You can play a sample at a higher frequency and make it sound like that instrument is playing a higher note, or play it at a lower frequency to sound like a lower note.
 It's kind of like recording your voice on a tape, and then speeding up the tape to make your voice sound higher.
 So, a tracker file is basically a collection of samples and instructions for when to play each instrument and at what notes.
 To use an analogy, a tracking artist is a composer and a conductor, and the computer is his or her symphony orchestra.
 I tell the computer what to play, and it plays it.

 There are two things you need to listen to a tracker file.
 The first is a sound card, which pretty much every computer has nowadays.
 The second is the right program, such as XMPlay, MODPlug Player or even WinAmp.
 (I'd suggest XMPlay, or at least MODPlug.
 WinAmp will do in a pinch, but it doesn't play tracker files nearly as accurately as XMPlay.)